Poncelet Triangles: a Theory for Locus Ellipticity: Introduction

 \subsection{Article Structure}

-in \cref{sec:prelim} reviews preliminaries, and Blaschke's parametrization. \cref{sec:general} proves locus phenomena for 3-periodics in a generic pair of ellipses. \cref{sec:confocal} analyzes loci of triangle centers in the confocal pair.
+in \cref{sec:prelim} reviews preliminaries, and Blaschke's parametrization. \cref{sec:general} proves locus phenomena for triangles in a generic pair of ellipses. \cref{sec:confocal} analyzes loci of triangle centers in the confocal pair.
 In \cref{sec:incircle} this analysis is extended to the incircle family.
-We conclude with \cref{sec:videos} where (i) a table of to videos appearing in the caption of figures and (ii) a table of symbols used herein are presented.
+We include links to animations in the caption of most figures, all of which are collected in \cref{tab:playlist}.

-\cref{app:lin-combs} lists linear coefficients of triangle centers used in the proofs for locus ellipticity in the confocal pair. \cref{app:elliptic-loci} lists triangle centers whose loci are (numerically) ellipses (and/or circles) over other concentric, axis-parallel families.
+\cref{app:elliptic-loci} lists triangle centers whose loci are (numerically) ellipses (and/or circles) over other concentric, axis-parallel families.